SONG-Xingyu666/GTAutoAct/README.md

 To mangage your animation library, please download OpenIV from [this website](https://openiv.com/).

 ## 3D Pose Estimation
 First, you need to obatin the human skeleton keypoint coordinates by 3D pose estimation.
 To adress this, we recommend [HRNet](https://openaccess.thecvf.com/content_CVPR_2019/html/Sun_Deep_High-Resolution_Representation_Learning_for_Human_Pose_Estimation_CVPR_2019_paper.html) for 2D wholebody pose extimatiom, and [JointFormer](https://github.com/seblutz/JointFormer) for 2D-to-3D pose lifting.
 Also, we provide the inferencers for these two models, which can be found in `/inferencer`.
 Additionally, we recommend to use ["COCO-Wholebody"](https://github.com/jin-s13/COCO-WholeBody) for the 2D pose extimation training, and ["H3WB"](https://github.com/wholebody3d/wholebody3d) for the 3D lifting.
-GTAutoAct supports both COCO-Wholebldy and NTU-RGB+D layouts.
+4A supports both COCO-Wholebldy and NTU-RGB+D layouts.

 ## Action Animation
 For Action Animation, please refer to ["animation_generation"](project_code/animation_generation/README.md) section.